JoslynFu/Geospatial-Analysis/assignment/spatial-assignment.md

 # Objectives

-We empirically explore why systematic and structural racism is interwined with urban ecological processes.
+We empirically explore why systematic and structural racism is interwined with urban ecological processes by investigating three
+cities: Birmingham, Baltimore and San Francisco.

 # Background Information